Tertioptus/comendium/README.md

 `xp init`

-An initial directory can be specified by appending it to the init command:
+An initial repository name can be specified by appending it to the init command:

-`xp init [directory]`
+`xp init [repository name]`

 Also, added to the root directory, a "backlog" folder for story tracking and a "history" folder for releases.

-[repository]/
+[repository name]/

 > .compendium